AASTU-2nd-year-software-engineering/Library-Managment-system/README.md

-# Hello, this is Librrary Mangnent system project
+# Hello, this is Library Managnment system project

 # About us
 + second year software engineering student